neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 # X86_64_MinKNOW_GUI_4.3.26_install_script #

-Author: Claus Hultschig, IfP

-Date: 2021 10 21

-Version:02
+Scripted installation of Minknow control software version 4.3.26, nvidia GPU drivers and CUDA for GPU based base calling and GPU based sequence analysis such as methylation calling.

 The following series of steps was found to work with more than three different PCs of different vendors.

-To minimize confusion: Please have only one SSD/HDD conneted in your PC.

-Please note: we will be unable to provide any support if you deviate from below steps.

 ## Prerequisite
 * Knowledge of Linux command line and VNC.